| Safe Sport | Safe Recruitment & PVG

 Please note if you are paid for providing a service to your club there is a fee payable to Disclosure Scotland for your PVG application – £59 for an application to join the PVG scheme, £18 for existing scheme members.
 Payment must be made directly to Disclosure Scotland by card during the application process.

-Step 4: Scottish Gymnastics checks the submitted forms and uploads to the Volunteer Scotland Disclosure Service.
+Step 4: Scottish Gymnastics checks the submitted forms and uploads to Disclosure Scotland.

 Step 5: Disclosure Scotland will input the data provided to their PVG online application portal.
 This generates a link that is sent to the applicant to complete their PVG online application.

-Step 6: applicant has 14 days to complete the personal information via email link.
-Please note, the link may take up to two weeks to be sent and day one starts from the day the link is sent.
+Step 6: The applicant has 14 days to complete the personal information via email link.

-Step 8: Scottish Gymnastics checks the PVG certificate to make the suitability decision and informs the club of the outcome by contacting the PVG Processor so the club can complete the recruitment process.
+Step 8: Scottish Gymnastics checks the PVG results to make the suitability decision and informs the club of the outcome by contacting the PVG Processor so the club can complete the recruitment process.

 Expired links